-Figure 4 illustrates the most commonly-used pipeline for FGTA.
+Figure 4 depicts a commonly adopted pipeline for FGTA.
+This pipeline is also prevalent in traditional TA methodologies as it offers a complete and versatile framework for the processing of network traffic data.
 Regardless of whether the input traffic is in flow-level or packet-level format, it usually cannot be directly processed by analysis algorithms.
-Therefore, the first step of the FGTA pipeline is usually to preprocess the raw traffic data.
+Therefore, similar to traditional TA pipeline, the first step of this FGTA pipeline is usually to preprocess the raw traffic data.
 The preprocessing step typically involves the following tasks:

 - Data decoding: the raw network traffic data is usually encoded in a format that is not easily processable (e.g., binary format or encrypted form).
 This task converts the raw traffic data into a readable and processable form. - Data cleaning: the raw traffic data may contain some noise, invalid data, or control messages.
 This task extracts only the valuable data for further analysis. - Data refactoring: this task refactors the raw network traffic data and make it suitable for the subsequent analysis or maintenance.
-For example, indexing the raw traffic data by socket pairs, or converting the flow records to a B tree structure [60].
+For example, indexing the raw traffic data by socket pairs, or converting the flow records to a B tree structure [94]. - Other tasks necessary for subsequent steps: depending on different FGTA pipelines, there may be other tasks necessary for subsequent steps.
+For example, extracting marked packets from the raw traffic data, anonymizing the raw traffic data for General Data Protection Regulation

-• Other tasks necessary for subsequent steps: depending on different FGTA pipelines, there may be other tasks necessary for subsequent steps.
-For example, extracting marked packets from the raw traffic data, anonymizing the raw traffic data for General Data Protection Regulation (GDPR) compliance [61], or compressing the data for efficient storage.
+(GDPR) compliance [95], or compressing the data for efficient storage.

 After the preprocessing step, FGTA approaches usually move to feature extraction, which refers to the process of selecting and transforming raw network traffic data into a set of relevant features that are suitable for machine learning, inference, or other analysis steps.
 For both traditional TA and FGTA approaches, the feature extraction is a particularly important step for representing the ongoing network events and achieving accurate results.
-We further discuss more details about feature extraction in Section III-B.
+However, compared with traditional TA approaches, FGTA approaches may require more sophisticated feature extraction steps as they often need to extract more detailed information from the raw traffic data.
+We further discuss more details about feature extraction in Section IV-B.

 After relevant features are extracted, FGTA approaches are typically ready for inference.
-The inference goals of these approaches can vary, including identifying specific network events, classifying traffic flows based on different application behaviors, or detecting network anomalies.
-We further discuss the use cases of FGTA approaches in Section IV.
-The inference results of FGTA approaches can be used for a variety of purposes, including network monitoring, access control, device management, data center protection, etc. However, regardless of the inference goal, the inference step of FGTA always operates in the form of fine-grained classification.
+The inference goals of these approaches can vary, including identifying specific network events, classifying traffic flows based on different application behaviors, detecting network anomalies, or predicting specific future network traffic.
+We further discuss the use cases of FGTA approaches in Section V. The inference results of FGTA approaches can be used for a variety of purposes, including network monitoring, access control, device management, data center protection, etc. However, regardless of the inference goal, the inference step of FGTA always operates in the form of fine-grained classification or prediction.
 For example, classifying outlier traffic flows from normal traffic flows (i.e., anomaly detection), or classifying traffic flows according to different applications (i.e., application identification).
-Therefore, we use the term classification to refer to the inference step of FGTA approaches.
-Section III-C discusses the classification approaches used in FGTA.
+Therefore, we use the term classification and prediction to refer to the inference step of FGTA approaches.
+Compared traditional TA approaches, FGTA approaches may require more sophisticated classification and prediction approaches as they often need to classify or predict more detailed information from extracted features.
+These advancements may include more sophisticated machine learning algorithms, more sophisticated statistical modeling, or more complicated rule-based matching.
+Section IV-C discusses the classification and prediction approaches used in FGTA.